 However, companies who have implemented Agile are still struggling to realize its promised benefits.

-In this extract from our Webinar “How Agile PMOs can support Financial Planning“, Margo Visitacion, Vice president and principal analyst with Forrester, one of the leading analyst IT advisory first, shows us where the divergences between expectations and actual benefits are, and why the PMO is key in bridging the gap between them.
+In this extract from our Webinar “How Agile PMOs can support Financial Planning“, Margo Visitacion, Vice president and principal analyst with Forrester, one of the leading analyst IT advisory firms, shows us where the divergences between expectations and actual benefits are, and why the PMO is key in bridging the gap between them.

 (Lightly redacted for clarity)